dsc-capstone-b10-3/algorithmic-business-forcasting/index.md

 *What It Is:*

-Linear regression is a statistical method used to model the relationship between two variables by fitting a straight line to the observed data points.
+[Linear regression](https://en.wikipedia.org/wiki/Linear_regression) is a statistical method used to model the relationship between two variables by fitting a straight line to the observed data points.
 It aims to predict the value of one-variable (dependent variable) based on the value of another variable (independent variable) by minimizing the difference between the observed and predicted values.

 Because of their simplicity, they are traditionally used in econometrics for their interpretability.
-A quick modification of the simple one variable linear regression is multi-variate linear regression models, which are one of the simplest modeling techniques that can use multiple input features to predict a single variable.
+A quick modification of the simple one variable linear regression is multiple linear regression models, which are one of the simplest modeling techniques that can use multiple input features to predict a single variable.

 *Why We Think It's Good:*

 We are mostly implementing this model for its simplicity and ease of explanation.
 However, ordinary least squares models have a limitation: they can only predict a steady rise or fall in data trends after what they've learned.
 This means they might not adjust well to unexpected changes, like economic recessions.
 During training, they may under-predict establishment counts for recession years, while during testing, they could significantly over-predict it, making forecasts all but useless.
 Since our data doesn't include recession periods, though, this model might perform better than expected.

-> 📝 **_NOTE:_** We also implemented a version of linear regression using L1 regularization (LASSO)
+> 📝 **_NOTE:_** We also implemented a version of linear regression using L1 regularization ([LASSO](https://en.wikipedia.org/wiki/Lasso_(statistics)))